EducationalTestingService/skll/doc/run_experiment.rst

     specified by :ref:`label_col <label_col>` in the :ref:`Input` section of the configuartion file you create for your experiment.
 This defaults to ``y``.
-*   There should be a column with the name specified by :ref:`id_col <id_col>` in the :ref:`Input` section of the configuration file you create for your experiment.
-This defaults to "id".
+*   If the data has instance IDs, there should be a column with the name specified by :ref:`id_col <id_col>` in the :ref:`Input` section of the configuration file you create for your experiment.
+This defaults to ``id``.
 If there is no such column, IDs will be generated automatically.
 *   All other columns contain feature values, and every feature value must be specified (making this a poor choice for sparse data).